Today's Articles

 Woodruff in Berlin

-*On this date in 1936, “the most daring move seen in the track” happened at the Olympic games.
-It was here that John Woodruff won the 800-meters Gold Medal in Berlin.
+*On this date in 1936, “the most daring move seen in the track” took place at the Olympic games.
+John Woodruff won the 800-meter Gold Medal in Berlin.

-Woodruff ran against Canada, Italy, England, and Australia on race day.
+On race day, Woodruff ran against Canada, Italy, England, and Australia.
 England got the lead initially, with Woodruff second over the first lap, followed closely by two other Brits.
 Woodruff took the lead only for an instant as England’s runner (who had run in two previous Olympics) moved around him as they went to the second lap backstretch.
-As a young beginner runner, against the experienced veteran runners led to Woodruff was boxed in.
+As a young beginner runner against the experienced veteran runners, Woodruff was boxed in.

 He charged to the finish line with his long, lengthening stride until he took the lead with one final burst of speed and held it to the tape in 1:52.9, beating out Italy and Canada.
 Afterward, Woodruff said, “I felt I had to do something drastic, for I couldn't break between the two leaders because I could have been disqualified on a foul.”
 It was the first time in 24 years the United States had an 800 Gold Medal.